HarleyB123/blog.harleybates.co.uk/content/blog/ado-runners/index.md

 ## Steps to deploy

 The Azure Documentation to running self-hosted agents is easy enough to get started with and provides a YAML Deployment template for running the agents inside of a cluster easily!
-Since the solution would be deployed in two different Azure DevOps locations (thus meaning different URL's and PAT tokens), as well as integrations that are mentioned later on in this blog, Helm felt like the right tool for the job - as I am able to create a GitHub workflow that can upgrade either (or both!) of the ADO environments independently from each other and pass through variables via the ```values.yaml``` file or using the ```--set``` flag in the Helm upgrade cli command.
-The main part of my deployment now looks like this:
+Since the solution is being deployed in two different Azure DevOps locations (thus meaning different URL's and PAT tokens), as well as integrations that are mentioned later on in this blog, Helm felt like the right tool for the job - as I am able to create a GitHub workflow that can upgrade either (or both!) of the ADO environments independently from each other and pass through variables via the ```values.yaml``` file or using the ```--set``` flag in the Helm upgrade cli command.
+The main part of my deployment looks like this:

 ```yaml
 containers: